FiltersBy-Erazure/PD2-Loot-Filter/README.md

   - Low-value normal-tier set items (except for Death's gloves and belt, and Tancred's boots) will get filtered out.
 Non-desirable exceptional and elite-tier set items will show but not notify upon drop.
 - **Non-Magical Items:**
   - Many non-magical armor and weapon bases without %ED are hidden, however this does not apply to select useful runeword bases (e.g. ethereal)
+  - When your character is level 90+, non-useful non-magical items with staffmods are hidden if they aren't good runeword bases
   - Ethereal non-magical throwing weapons (that are corruptible for a 50% chance to create a crafting base) are hidden
   - Non-magical 1-socket class items are hidden
 - **Miscellaneous:**